-25.6.3.
-Quarantine areas
+25.6.3 Quarantine areas

-The proposed airport would meet the definition of a landing place under the Biosecurity Act 2015 (Cth) and would therefore be subject to quarantine regulations.
-Waste to be quarantined would include food waste and other organic material, or non-washable material such as packaging that comes into contact with quarantine material.
-Waste generated by the proposed airport operating at 10 million annual passenger movements during Stage 1 includes an estimated 30 tonnes of quarantine material per year.
+The proposed airport would meet the definition of a landing place under the Biosecurity Act 2015 and would therefore be subject to quarantine regulations.
+Waste to be guarantined would include food waste and other organic material, or non-washable material such as packaging that comes into contact with quarantine material.
+Waste generated by the proposed airport operating at 10 million annual passenger movements during the Stage 1 development includes an estimated 580 tonnes of guarantine material per year.

-Quarantine waste would be managed in accordance with the requirements of the relevant quarantine authority, presently the Australian Government Department of Agriculture.
+Quarantine waste would be managed in accordance with the requirements of the relevant quarantine authority, presently the Australian Government Department of Agriculture and Water Resources.